athackst/jekyll-theme-profile/demo/_docs/configuration.md

     archived: true
     forks: true
     repositories:
-      # - list of respositories to exclude
+      # - list of repositories to exclude
 ```

 - `sort_by` What to sort repositories by, either latest pushed or number of stars